There’s nothing like pregnancy for old wives’ tales. Here’s what to believe – and what to take with a pinch of salt (or gherkin, craving dependent).

 Men usually suffer from physical symptoms like nausea, heartburn, abdominal pain, cramps and backaches.
 They can also experience changes in sleeping patterns, anxiety, depression, reduced libido and restlessness (Independent, 2014; MayoClinic, 2016).

 ‘You shouldn’t get into a jacuzzi or sauna when you’re pregnant.’

 The verdict: True.
 It’s not a good idea to use jacuzzis, saunas, hot tubs or steam rooms when you’re pregnant.
 This is because you need to avoid the risk of overheating, dehydration and fainting.

 If you do use them, your body can’t lose heat effectively by sweating so its temperature rises.
-Blood flow to internal organs like your brain then decreases then so that you feel faint (NHS Choices, 2016a).
+Blood flow to internal organs, like your brain, then decreases so that you feel faint (NHS Choices, 2016a).

 ‘You need to eat for two when you are pregnant.’

 The verdict: Myth.
 When you’re pregnant, you do not need to eat for two, drink full fat milk or increase the amount of food they eat during the first six months of pregnancy.
 You only need an extra 200 calories a day in the last three months (Start for Life, 2018).

 ‘If you have bad morning sickness, you’re probably having a girl.’

 The verdict: Myth.
 Hormonal changes during the first trimester are the most probable cause of morning sickness.
 It is very common in early pregnancy.

 Several risk factors for morning sickness include having twins or triplets, or a history of morning sickness in previous pregnancies.
 Your baby's sex has nothing to do with it (NHS Choices, 2018b).